Information for applicants

 - Engineers Australia no longer accepts or processes paper-based applications.
 If you already have a previous paper-based application with Engineers Australia, please refer to the frequently asked questions.

-Having your Career Episodes written by another person or persons constitutes unethical behaviour and will result in serious consequences including but not limited to:
+Having your Career Episodes written by another person or persons (This includes all hiring or use of any 3rd party professional writers/companies to assist or complete your documentation) constitutes unethical behaviour and may result in serious consequences including but not limited to:

-1) Immediate rejection of the application along with the imposition of a 12-month ban
+1) Immediate rejection of the application along with the imposition of a ban up to 36 months

 2) Mandatory reporting of the applicant’s details to the Department of Home Affairs